-- A clear expression of regret that shows empathy and acknowledges the effect on the person - Acceptance of responsibility - A clear explanation of what happened (the reason) - Details of steps taken to recify the situation or prevent it from happening again.
+- A clear expression of regret. - A clear explanation of what happened and what was responsible for the issue. - Details of steps taken to recify the situation or prevent it from happening again.

 It is important to use language the patient understands.